Quivers, Flow Trees, and Log Curves: Introduction

 \subsection{Acknowledgments}

+H\"ulya Arg\"uz was supported by the NSF grant DMS-2302116, and Pierrick Bousseau was supported by the NSF grant DMS-2302117.
 Some of the material in this paper was originally written with the intention of appearing as part of \cite{HDTV} in an earlier form.
 We thank Mark Gross for his generosity to let us use this material.
+We also thank the anonymous referee for the time they spared to carefully read our manuscript and for the very useful comments they provided towards the improvement of it.